 The source code for the emulator is split across several files, and makes use of the C preprocessor to combine them during the build process.
 If you want to generate a unified source file for ease of use you can use the source target of the Makefile:

 make source

-This will generate the file src/processed/rp_emulator.f90 which can be integrated into the source of other projects.
+This will generate the file src/rp_emulator.f90 (note the lower case extension) which can be integrated into the source of other projects.